xiduzo/microflow/apps/nextjs-app/app/docs/microflow-hardware-bridge/variables/page.md

 When variables are updated via the Figma variable panel, Microflow hardware bridge will be able to pick up the changes and send them to any client listening to the MQTT topic.

 ## {% icon name="Link" /%} Updating variables from within a prototype
-Changing values inside a prototype can be tricky because Figma doesn't allow plugins to access those values while the prototype is running.
+Listening to updates from withint a prototype is a bit cumbersome because Figma doesn't allow plugins to access the values of variables from within prototypes.

 To get around this limitation and avoid needing elevated permissions like [figproxy](https://edges.ideo.com/posts/figproxy), we're utulizing a small web app that opens [Microflow Studio](/docs/microflow-studio) and updates the variable value.